asamy/ksm/README.md

 ## Features

 - IDT Shadowing
-- EPT violation #VE (if not available natively, VM-exit path is taken)
+- EPT violation #VE (enabled only when support is present)
 - EPTP switching VMFUNC (if not available natively, it will be emulated using a VMCALL)
 - APIC virtualization (Experimental, do not use)
 - VMX Nesting (Experimental, do not use)
+- Userspace physical memory sandboxer (Experimental, do not use)

 ## Why not other hypervisors?